anomalia—Latin (1) irregularity, anomaly

 Why did we pick Apache Kafka and Cassandra as the initial two technologies for a Platform application?
 They are naturally complementary in a number of ways.
 Kafka is a good choice of technology for scalable ingestion of streaming data, it supports multiple heterogeneous data sources and is linearly scalable.
 It supports data persistence and replication by design so ensures that no data is lost even if nodes fail.

 Once the data is in Kafka it’s easy to send elsewhere (e.g. to Cassandra) and to continuously process the same data in real-time (streams processing).

-Cassandra is a good choice for storing high velocity streaming data (particularly time series data) as it’s optimised for writes.
+Cassandra is a good choice for storing high-velocity streaming data (particularly time series data) as it’s optimized for writes.
 It’s also a good choice for reading the data again, as it supports random access queries using a sophisticated primary key consisting of a partition key (simple or composite), and zero or more clustering keys (which determine the order of data returned).
 Cassandra is also linearly scalable and copes with failures without loss of data.

 1.1 Kafka as a Buffer

 Because Kafka uses a store and forward design, it can act as a buffer between volatile external data sources and the Cassandra database, to prevent Cassandra from being overwhelmed by large data surges and ensure no data is lost.
-We plan to explore the Kafka as a buffer use case further, including: how to optimise resources for Kafka and Cassandra for different sized loads (average, peaks and durations); the impact on performance and business metrics of using Kafka as a buffer; and how to scale resources dynamically (autoscaling, elasticity).
-This blog covered other Kafka use cases, and this blog focussed on the re-processing use case.
+We plan to explore the Kafka as a buffer use case further, including how to optimize resources for Kafka and Cassandra for different sized loads (average, peaks, and durations); the impact on performance and business metrics of using Kafka as a buffer; and how to scale resources dynamically (autoscaling, elasticity).
+This blog covered other Kafka use cases, and this blog focused on the re-processing use case.